Where you're at...

 A mentor is expected to be a proactive partner, but not a pushy one, nor a figure of authority.
 Mentoring is a chance for a young bloke to see life from a different point of view.
 And it’s a chance for a mentor to learn from the young bloke too.
 In this sense, you are both making a meaningful contribution.

 Interested in getting a mentor?
-Simply fill out an online referral form and we’ll get back to you within two business days.call or email us for more info – And in case you were wondering, we’re a free service too.
+Simply fill out an online help request form and we’ll get back to you within two business days.call or email us for more info – And in case you were wondering, we’re a free service too.

 Don’t need a mentor right now?